Getting There & Around

 From the City to Bondi Beach:

-• Route 333: avoid the crowds at Bondi Junction and catch a Route 333 service from the City Circular Quay to Bondi Beach making stops along Elizabeth St at Martin Place, St James and Museum stations before continuing via Oxford St to Bondi Junction.
+• Route 333: City Circular Quay to Bondi Beach via Bondi Junction, making stops along Elizabeth St at Martin Place, St James and Museum stations before continuing via Oxford St to Bondi Junction and Bondi Beach.

 From the North Shore to Bondi Junction:

-• Route 200 (weekdays only): services run from Gore Hill to Bondi Junction via the City and Oxford St.
+• Route 200 (weekdays only): Artarmon/Gore Hill to Bondi Junction services via the City and Oxford St run on weekdays only.

 Getting home